ssbc/ssb-client/README.md

 * Tutorials using this library to create basic clients: [ssb-client-basic](https://github.com/mixmix/ssb-client-basic)
 * A simple command line wrapper around this library: [ssb-client-cli](https://github.com/qypea/ssb-client-cli)

+## api

+### require('ssb-client') => createEasyClient

+#### createEasyClient(cb(err, sbot))

+create a connection to the local `ssb-server` instance, using the default keys. configuration and keys will be loaded from directory specified by `ssb_appname`.
+(by default `~/.ssb`)

+The manifest will be the manifest provided by that server.

+Calling this without arguments is handy for scripts, but applications should use the clearer apis.

+there is a legacy api, that makes things as "easy" as possible, by loading configuration and defaults.
+This is useful for scripts but applications should probably use

+##### createEasyClient(keys, opts, cb(err, sbot))

+connect to a client with some custom settings.

+opts supports the keys:

+* `remote` multiserver address to connect to
+* `host, port, key` (legacy) if remote is not set, assemble address from host, port, key.
+* `manifest` use a custom manifest.

+it's recommended to use the `createClient` api instead, but this is still supported for legacy support.

+### require('ssb-client/client') => createClient

+### createClient({keys, config, manifest, remote}, cb)

+connect to a specific server with fixed settings.
+All fields are mandatory.

 ### keys
 See [ssb-keys](https://github.com/ssbc/ssb-keys).
 The keys look like this:
 ```js